 Lemon Button Ferns are smaller varieties of Boston ferns that are ideal for novice collectors.
 They are among the most attractive plants that you can get at an affordable price.
 They also give off a lemony scent, hence the name, during their active growing season.

-Below are the key benefits of these plants:
+Below are the key Lemon Button ferns benefits：

 - Perfect for beginners